 The Mall of America

 It sports its name for a reason.
-The Mall of America is the biggest shopping mall in the United States, with more than 500 stores and 10 attractions.
-It is located in Bloomington, Minnesota and visited by more than 40 million people, which is approximately eight times the population of its state.
-Shoppers can take their pick from Macy's, Nordstrom, Sears, Forever 21, Crayola Experience, Marshall's, Nickelodeon Universe, The Lego Store, and American Girl, and also visit the Sea Life Minnesota Aquarium.
+The Mall of America is the biggest shopping mall in the United States, with more than 500 stores and 10 attractions, including an indoor theme park.
+Located in Bloomington, Minnesota, the mall is visited annually by more than 40 million people, which is approximately eight times the state's population.
+Shoppers can take their pick from Macy's, Nordstrom, Forever 21, Crayola Experience, Marshalls, Nickelodeon Universe, The Lego Store, and American Girl.
+They can also visit the Sea Life Minnesota Aquarium.

 02 of 09